Skip to content

 For decades, businesses have concentrated their data management policies on controlling system access to ensure compliance and prevent breaches.
 While these priorities remain crucial, they result in a narrow perspective, focusing primarily on privacy protection and the security of sensitive corporate information.
 However, more innovative organizations are now recognizing and treating their data as a strategic asset to fully leverage for greater competitive advantage.

-So, this mindset of tightly controlling data to safeguard it often results in data being locked away in secure silos.
+So this mindset of tightly controlling data to safeguard it, often results in data being locked away in secure silos.
 Hence, it is difficult for employees and business partners to access it.
-As a result, businesses that use this approach to just control data hinder collaboration, slow decision-making, and prevent organizations from gaining insights to drive innovation.
+As a result, businesses that use this approach to just control data end up hindering collaboration, slowing decision-making, and preventing organizations from gaining insights to drive innovation.
 To get a better understanding of how most businesses manage their data, let’s start with a definition of data management.

 Data Management Definition.